angelamchoi/card-game/README.md

 **Functions**
 1) Shuffling Array
-- Use Fisher Yates Algorithm to iterator through cards array
+- Use Fisher-Yates shuffle Algorithm to iterate through cards array
 - Create a new array for shuffled array
 - Iterate each front card set the source attribute to the new array.